vtortega/Algorithms/README.md

 # Algorithms
-Bundle of some algorithms made through time
+Bundle of some of algorithms I made through time.

+See each folder for its respective description and code.